EvgenyTsizin/MuTube/Readme.md

 python sync_all_pieces.py -d <Pieces\youtubes>
 cd ..
 ```

-This will create *audio_sync.json* in each youtube subfolder of each composition.
+This will create *audio_sync.json* in each youtube subfolder of each composition with the combined.wav.

 Notice: you need to pass the youtube folder with all pieces.

 ## Stage2: Extract images + timing from mxl.